VnUgE/noscrypt/README.md

 # noscrypt
 *A compact, C90 cross-platform, cryptography library built specifically for nostr*

-At the moment this library is a work in progress, and will be more extensively tested using the suggested nip-44 vector files in [NVault](https://github.com/VnUgE/NVault)

 ## What is noscrypt?
 A high-level C utility library built specifically for nostr cryptography operations such as those defined in NIP-01 and the new NIP-44.
 It was designed to simplify the operations that the secp256k1 library was used for, along with data encryption for the new sepc.
+It is also being built embedded in mind.

 API Example:
 ```C